-Aspiring Safety Products is a family manufacturing business founded originally by Alice Shanks and Lindsay Main.
-The business was established in 1980 to make climbing harnesses, which had been expensive and cumbersome at the time.
-The business expanded during the 1980s to manufacture outdoor equipment for climbing, tramping, and caving, and was later registered as a company under the name Aspiring Safety Products Ltd. During the 90’s the company evolved to make harnesses in the industrial world as well as a large number of custom harnesses for the ever expanding and evolving adventure tourism and performance sectors.
+Aspiring was formed 1980 originally to make climbing harnesses, which had been expensive and cumbersome at the time.
+The business expanded during the 1980s to manufacture outdoor equipment for climbing, tramping, and caving.
+During the 90’s the company evolved to make harnesses in the industrial world as well as a large number of custom harnesses for the ever expanding and evolving adventure tourism and performance sectors.